redox-os/book/src/ch08-05-troubleshooting.md

 ### git clone

-If you did not use `bootstrap.sh` or `podman_bootstrap.sh` to set up your environment, you can get the sources with
+If you did not use `bootstrap.sh` or `podman_bootstrap.sh` to set up your environment, you can get the sources with:

 ```sh
 git clone https://gitlab.redox-os.org/redox-os/redox.git --origin upstream --recursive
 ```